ryanfreckleton/gitlab-ce/doc/ci/quick_start/README.md

 If you have a [mirrored repository where GitLab pulls from](https://docs.gitlab.com/ee/workflow/repository_mirroring.html#pulling-from-a-remote-repository), you may need to enable pipeline triggering in your project's **Settings > Repository > Pull from a remote repository > Trigger pipelines for mirror updates**.
+Please keep in mind that only project Maintainers and Admin users have the permissions to access a project settings.

 You can also go to the **Commits** page and notice the little pause icon next to the commit SHA.